corpustalk/Chipola/README.md

 - This is the repo for the data related to the article:

-- Chipola: A Chinese Podcast Lexical Database for Capturing Spoken Language Nuances and Predicting Behavioral Data
+- Zhao, Ning & Lei, Lei.
+Chipola: A Chinese Podcast Lexical Database for Capturing Spoken Language Nuances and Predicting Behavioral Data.
+Behavior Research Methods.